Siju-TW/docsascode/ibm.md

 	<li>Click **Access policies** > **Assign access**.</li>
 	<li>Select the type of access to assign:</li>
 		<ul style="list-style-type:disc;">
-		<li> **IAM services**: Assigns access to IAM-enabled services, which are services that are managed by using IAM access control and assigned to a resource group.</li>
+		<li> <b>IAM services</b>: Assigns access to IAM-enabled services, which are services that are managed by using IAM access control and assigned to a resource group.</li>
-		<li> **Account management services**: Assigns access to manage platform services, such as billing, license and entitlements, and enterprises.</li>
+		<li> <b>Account management services</b>: Assigns access to manage platform services, such as billing, license and entitlements, and enterprises.</li>
 		</ul>
 	<li>Select all roles that apply.</li>
 	<li>Click **Add** > **Assign**.</li>